baker-Xie/CarND/P1/writeup_template.md

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+### 1. Describe of the pipeline.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consistes of 5 steps.

+First, I converted the images to grayscale, then I use Gaussian Blur, ROI limitation and Canny Edge Detection to detect the edges.

+Then, a Hough transformation is used to identify the lines in the edge image.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by adding another filter function to filter the lines:

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+(1) Eliminate the lines according the slopes of the lines (2) Judge whether the lines are left lanes or right lanes according the (x,y) position in the image and the slopes of lines (3) Merge all left lines into a "Main Left Lane".
+Merge all right lines into a "Main right Lane".

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when the resolutions of the images changed, the code cannot get a correct ROI.
+So the Hough function will return many noise lines which will affect the result.

-Another shortcoming could be ...
+Another shortcoming could be incapability of curves.

-### 3. Suggest possible improvements to your pipeline
+### 3. Suggest possible improvements

-A possible improvement would be to ...
+A possible improvement would be to replace the identification of long lines to identification of short lines because the curve consists of many lines.

-Another potential improvement could be to ...
+Another potential improvement could be using CNN to identify the lanes.